 - Maintenance: Read reviews to find out if the motorcycle you’re interested in has a good history of reliability.
 You can visit forums to find out how much you can expect to pay in maintenance costs.

 - Gear: In addition to the motorcycle itself, you’ll need to buy a motorcycle helmet, boots, gloves and other protective riding gear.
 These can add up, but they’re important for your safety – so make sure there’s room for them in your budget.

 Just as with a car, you have the option of buying a new or pre-owned motorcycle directly from the dealership, or you can buy a used bike from its previous owner.

-Buying from a private seller.
+- Buying from a private seller.
 If you’re buying from a private seller, you'll probably need outside financing (an option you can choose when buying from a dealership, of course).
-You can use your own bank, or visit Nationwide to apply for a motorcycle loan.
 It’s important you get a loan with payments that will fit your budget, and remember to leave room for the other costs that can pop up unexpectedly.

 Regardless of what type of motorcycle you’re buying or from whom you’re buying it, do your homework first.
 The more time you spend learning about what you'd like to buy and what you need, the more informed and satisfied you’ll be with it.